kubeshop/testkube/docs/docs/articles/artifacts.md

   type: cypress/project
 ```

-If you set `volumeMountPath` to the `/data` Testkube will set one volume it as main volume for all pods
+If you set the `volumeMountPath` to the `/data` Testkube will set one volume as main for all pods

 Just keep in mind that all values need to be set:
 ```yaml